 THIS DATE IN HISTORY: Dec.
 2

-2014: The NHL loses one of its icons when Hockey Hall of Fame center Jean Beliveau dies.
-The longtime Montreal Canadiens star was 83.
+2014: The NHL loses one of its icons when Hockey Hall of Famer Jean Beliveau dies at age 83.

-Beliveau's career scoring totals (507 goals, 1,219 points in 1,125 NHL games) are a small part of what makes him one of hockey's most revered players.
+Beliveau's scoring totals (507 goals, 1,219 points in 1,125 NHL games, all with the Montreal Canadiens) are a small part of what makes him one of hockey's most revered players.
 His grace on the ice makes hockey look easy, but his size and strength command respect from opponents.
-He's cherished by Canadians for his character as well as his performance on the ice.
+He's cherished by fans throughout Canada for his character as well as his performance on the ice.

-Beliveau's final appearance is Game 7 of the Final against Chicago, when Montreal rallies from a 2-0 deficit for a 3-2 victory that gives him his 10th championship.
-The Hall of Fame waives its usual three-year waiting period and inducted him in 1972.
+Beliveau's final appearance is Game 7 of the Cup Final against the Chicago Black Hawks, when Montreal rallies from down 2-0 for a 3-2 victory that gives him his 10th championship.
+The Hall of Fame waives its usual three-year waiting period and inducts him in 1972.

-Beliveau's success continues after he hangs up his skates.
+Beliveau's success continues after he retires.
 He is part of seven more championship teams while serving in Montreal's front office.

 1909: The National Hockey Association, the predecessor of the NHL, is formed in Montreal.
 Charter members include the Montreal Wanderers, Renfrew Creamery Kings and the Montreal Canadiens.

-1925: The NHL's newest team makes its debut when the New York Americans play their first NHL game, a 2-1 overtime road win against the Pittsburgh Pirates.
-Billy Burch scores the first goal in franchise history, and Charlie Langlois gets the winner at 3:10 of overtime.
+1925: The New York Americans play their first NHL game, a 2-1 overtime road win against the Pittsburgh Pirates.
+Billy Burch scores the first goal in franchise history and Charlie Langlois gets the winner at 3:10 of overtime.

-1967: Johnny Bucyk scores two goals in a 4-4 tie against the Chicago Blackhawks to become the Boston Bruins all-time leading goal scorer.
-It's his 230th in a Boston uniform, passing the old record of 229 goals held by Milt Schmidt.
-He finishes his career in 1978 having scored 545 of his 556 NHL goals with the Bruins.
+1967: Johnny Bucyk scores two goals in a 4-4 tie against the Chicago Blackhawks to become the Boston Bruins all-time leading goal-scorer.
+It's his 230th in a Boston uniform, passing the mark of 229 goals held by Milt Schmidt.
+Bucyk finishes his NHL career in 1978 having scored 545 of his 556 goals with the Bruins.

 1969: The NHL Board of Governors announces in New York that expansion franchises have been awarded to Buffalo and Vancouver.
 The new teams, the 13th and 14th members of the League, are to begin play in 1970-71.